minerva-ml/open-solution-toxic-comments/README.md

 Here, at [Neptune](https://neptune.ml/ 'machine learning lab') we enjoy participating in the Kaggle competitions.
 [Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge 'Kaggle competition') is especially interesting because it touches important issue of online harassment.

 ## Ensemble our predictions in the cloud!
-If you are registered to neptune.ml you can use our predictions for your ensemble models.
+You need to be registered to neptune.ml to be abke ti use our predictions for your ensemble models.

+* click `start notebook`
+* choose `browse` button
-Simply click `start notebook` and choose `browse` button, then select the `neptune_ensembling.ipynb` file from this repository.
-By running the first few cells you can load our predictions on the held out set along with the labels and train your second level, ensemble model.
+* select the `neptune_ensembling.ipynb` file from this repository.
+* run first few cells to load our predictions on the held out validation set along with the labels
-Then predict with this model on competition test set.
+* train your second level, ensemble model
+* load our predictions on the test set
+* feed our test set predictions to your ensemble model and get final predictions
+* save your submission file
-After saving your submission click on browse files select path to your submission and download it.
+* click on browse files and find your submission file to download it.

 ## The idea
 We are contributing starter code that is easy to use and extend.
 We did it before with [Cdiscount’s Image Classification Challenge](https://github.com/deepsense-ai/cdiscount-starter) and we believe that it is correct way to open data science to the wider community and encourage more people to participate in Challenges.
 This starter is ready-to-use end-to-end solution.
 Since all computations are organized in separate steps, it is also easy to extend.
 Check [devbook.ipynb](https://github.com/neptune-ml/kaggle-toxic-starter/blob/master/devbook.ipynb) for more information about different pipelines.